 Maybe the third time is a charm.

 VIDA contacted me because I had artwork on my Facebook page, or it could have been LinkedIn, I’m not really sure.
 The email I received invited me to create products on their site and that I would be paid if they sell.
 I still do have items on their site, but the commission is only about 10% and once an item sells, Vita owns your design!
 Vida does not give royalties.
 I just use abstract computer designs on that site, not my original work.

 To sum it all up…

 See which one works best for you and your needs.
 Some sites work better than others for different products.
 Being an artist, designer or illustrator has never been easier with tools like these to get you ideas and products out there!

 If you would like to see the items I’ve designed using AOW, Printful and Gooten, please visit http://www.etsy.com/shop/ChinaCatCrafts

 Click the links below to learn more about each site.

 Art of Where Gooten Printful VIDA

 and this list goes on.

-Want to know what’s new at JMP studio?
+Want to know what’s new at China Cat Crafts?
 Sign up for our Newsletter here.
 The newsletter is sent out bi-monthly and contains all kinds of useful stuff like coupons, art and home décor resources and fun facts.